 Day after day of these headlines that are served up to instil me with fear.

-One week they tell me to take statins – then the next to avoid like the plague
+One week I’m advised to take statins – the next to keep away from the drug.

-They’re making me scared of ev’rything except myself and William Hague.
+They’re making me scared of ev’rything except myself and Jacob Rees-Mogg.

 It comes with me into the bathroom and I read it while sat on the loo.